Interfacelab/ilab-media-tools/docs/cloud-storage/setup/google-cloud-storage.md

 In the modal dialog that appears, simply enter the name of the user we created in Step 2 and then select the role we created in Step 1.
 Click on **Add** to finish.

 ![image.png](https://i.imgur.com/uG6v9Ft.png){.responsive}

+## Step 3.4 - Allow public access (Optional)
+If you are using a bucket with the 'Bucket Policy Only' option set, you need to grant permission to access the items publicly.

+Click on **Permissions** and then click on **Add members**.

+In the modal dialog that appears, enter `allUsers`, and select the `Storage Object Viewer` option.
+Click **Save**

 We are now done setting things up in Google Cloud.
 The next step is setting up Media Cloud.